RTEMS/rtems-docs/eng/test-framework.rst

 Test Case Resource Accounting
 -----------------------------

-The framework can check if various resources are leaked during a test case execution.
+The framework can check if various resources have leaked during a test case execution.
 The resource checkers are specified by the test run configuration.
 On RTEMS, checks for the following resources are available